Mbucari/GEHistoricalImagery/docs/dump.md

                                                       "{D}" = tile's image capture date
                                                       "{LD}" = tile's layer date (wayback only)

-  -p N, --parallel=N                                (Default: ALL_CPUS) Number of concurrent downloads
+  -w, --world                                       Write a world file for each tile

+  -d yyyy/MM/dd, --date=yyyy/MM/dd                  Required.
+Imagery Date(s).
+One or more dates separated by a comma
+                                                    (,)

+  --exact-date                                      Require an exact date match for tiles to be download

   --target-sr=[SPATIAL REFERENCE]                   Warp image to Spatial Reference.
 Either EPSG:#### or path to
                                                     projection file (file system or web)

-  -w, --world                                       Write a world file for each tile

   --region-file=/path/to/kmzfile.kmz                Path to a kmz or kml file containing the region geometry (polygon or
                                                     polyline with at least three vertices)